 Do your best to clean any remaining dust out of the chimney and firebox with your shop vac.
 And lastly, reinstall any fireplace screen or doors if you have them, and you’re good to go to enjoy many warm fires in your fireplace or wood stove for the winter season.
 It doesn’t harm to sometimes burn one of these creosote-busting logs in your fireplace.
 They’re designed to help keep creosote from building up, but they should never be used as a replacement for a good chimney cleaning.

-If you have a gas line that runs to a gas starter on your fireplace and don’t want to deal with the hassle of a wood fire every year or doing the deep cleaning, you can also replace your wood-burning fireplace with either a gas insert or a gas fire log set.
+If you have a gas line that runs to a gas starter on your fireplace and doesn’t want to deal with the hassle of a wood fire every year or doing the deep cleaning, you can also replace your wood-burning fireplace with either a gas insert or a gas fire log set.
 These log sets are a little expensive, but they use either natural gas or propane to create a clean-burning fire without the hassle of creating a lot of ash and soot.
 How to Clean Your Chimney – DIY.

 As always, you want to make sure that you have quality smoke and carbon monoxide detectors inside your home and that they’re working properly.